jasonrandrews/arm-software-developers/content/en/iot/total-solutions/total-iot.md

 ---
-title: "Get started with Arm Total Solutions for IoT and Arm Virtual Hardware"
+title: "Get started with Open-IoT-SDK and Arm Virtual Hardware"
-linkTitle: "Get started with Arm Total Solutions for IoT"
+linkTitle: "Get started with Open-IoT-SDK"
 type: docs
 weight: 30
 description: >
-    Learn about how to build and run the example software stacks provided as Arm Total Solutions for the Internet of Things
+    Learn about how to build and run the example software stacks provided as the Open-IoT-SDK.
 ---
 ## Overview
 Developing IoT systems is incredibly complex.
 To fulfil the potential of IoT, we need to simplify and accelerate development for the entire value chain.
 [Arm Total Solutions for IoT](https://www.arm.com/solutions/iot/total-solutions-iot) is an industry first, bringing together specialized processing capabilities with standardized, secure software, and innovative approaches to tooling and development.